Chymyst/chymyst-core/docs/joinrun.md

 ```

-Emission with timeout results in an `Option` value.
+Timed emission will result in an `Option` value.
 The value will be `None` if timeout is reached.

 Exceptions may be thrown as a result of emitting of a blocking molecule when it is unblocked:
-For instance, this happens when the reaction code attempts to execute the reply action more than once.
+For instance, this happens when the reaction body performs the reply action more than once, or the reaction body does not reply at all.

 ## Debugging